web-illinois/ilw-card/UPGRADES.md

 Run fastmod.sh(see WIGG Web Component Developers team).

+Fix remaining issues:

+- Remove the closing of the static get properties() function.
+- Move the default values from the constructor to the properties.
+- Declare any state properties that hadn't bee declared yet.
+- Add missing types.

 ## axe-core tests

 1. Copy the test-axe folder, as well asplaywright.config.ts and playwright.ci.config.ts from ilw-filter to the project root.